-Former child actor Dickie Moore dead at 89: Film career ranged from ‘Our Gang’ shorts to features opposite Marlene Dietrich, Gary Cooper and Shirley Temple
+Former child actor Dickie Moore: Film career ranged from ‘Our Gang’ shorts to features opposite Marlene Dietrich, Gary Cooper and Shirley Temple

 1930s child actor Dickie Moore, whose 100+ movie career ranged from Our Gang shorts to playing opposite the likes of Marlene Dietrich, Barbara Stanwyck, Gary Cooper, and Shirley Temple, died in Connecticut on Sept.
 7, ’15 – five days before his 90th birthday.